JavanCook/JavanCook.github.io/_posts/2015-08-17-the-remote-xbox-project.md

 In order for this project to work, I needed to integrate a number of features:

-- [ ] A way of detecting the inputs from a controller.
+-  A way of detecting the inputs from a controller.
-- [ ] A way of transferring this information from a client to a server.
+-  A way of transferring this information from a client to a server.
-- [ ] A way of replicating the inputs on the server side as outputs to the 360 console.
+-  A way of replicating the inputs on the server side as outputs to the 360 console.
-- [ ] A way to view the gameplay.
+-  A way to view the gameplay.
-- [ ] A way to control the TV.
+-  A way to control the TV.

 This is the checklist of essential features that I've worked on in an attempt to make this project succeed.
-This will be updated in subsequent posts as progress is made.
+This will be updated in subsequent posts as progress is made and some optional extras may be incorporated if feasible.